atomicwhale/obol-guides/charon_multiple.md

-# Multiple Charon nodes on one machine
+# Multiple Charon nodes on a single machine

 TLDR: Docker compose makes this setup very easy.
 Clone the Charon Distributed Validator Node (CDVN) repo to a new directory and they will run as two isolated instances.